-Five Steps to Faster Turn Times
+Some Hints for Faster Turn Times

-- Always order your appraisals online.
+- Always order your appraisals on the Internet.

 - With online ordering, you receive automatic e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
 This tip alone will save the most time!
 We don't have to manually enter information from a fax, and nor will you wonder whether we received the request.

 - Complete and accurate subject property data is crucial.